-Use the following procedure to move PaperCut from one edition to another without setting/data loss.
-The procedure takes around 30 minutes.
+Use the following procedure to move PaperCut from one edition to another without losing any settings, print logs, transaction and user history and other historical data.
 It is also possible to upgrade versions while changing editions (i.e. there is no need to match version numbers).

 Moving to an Edition of PaperCut Version 15.0 or Higher

-In summary, the process involves backing up your PaperCut install directory, then installing the new version.
+TL;DR - this process involves backing up your PaperCut install directory, then installing the new version.
+Simple!

 If you’re cross-grading to an edition of PaperCut of version 15.0 or higher, the process is quite straightforward, and in fact much the same as the regular PaperCut upgrade process.